iDorryi/version_control/git_howto.md

 ```sh
 git pull
 ```
-* *takes any changes from remote repository and combine with the local one*
+* *takes any changes from remote repository and combines with the local one*

 ```sh
 git checkout -b name_of_branch
 ```
 * *Creates a branch, then jumps to it*

 ***The End***